microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Copy-MgGroupOnenoteSectionToNotebook.md

 }

 # A UPN can also be used as -UserId.
-Copy-MgUserOnenoteSectionToNotebook -UserId $userId -OnenoteSectionId $onenoteSectionId -BodyParameter $params
+Copy-MgBetaUserOnenoteSectionToNotebook -UserId $userId -OnenoteSectionId $onenoteSectionId -BodyParameter $params
 ```

-This example shows how to use the Copy-MgGroupOnenoteSectionToNotebook Cmdlet.
+This example shows how to use the Copy-MgBetaGroupOnenoteSectionToNotebook Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).